 Parental Alienation: What to do about it.

 After the divorce it is not uncommon for one or both parents to share their frustration about the other parent with the children or in front of the children.
-After fighting hard for custody, it's not easy to wake up the next day and be instantly healed from the wounds of battle - but this is what is what is best for the child.
+After fighting hard for custody in the courts for months, it's not easy to let go of resentments, but this is what is what is best for the child.
 To share frustration about the other parent is inappropriate and unfair to the child as it places them in an adult situation and asks them to make adult assessments.
-If, as parents, we truly love our children, we will heed this warning, act like adults, and do what is necessary to spare our children.
+If, as parents, we truly love our children, we will set our own emotions aside and do what is necessary to spare our children.
 Fortunately, in most cases, parents eventually get the message when they see articles like this one.
-In most cases, the children are resilient and learn to adapt while the parents get their acts together.
+And in most cases, the children are resilient and earn to adapt while the parents get their acts together. but not always.

 At BPDFamily, we often recommend for parents to start out with a parallel parenting plan after the divorce with the intent of using the space that it creates for healing and gently probing, over time, the best ways to co-parent.
 A good parallel parenting plan often sets co-parenting as the ultimate objective.

-In this video, Jane Major, PhD. will help you look at yourself, look and ex-spouse, and assess what is happening with your children; is is the garden-variety post divorce frustrations that often abate, or is is significant and requiring of cooperative action of the parents, or is a severe parental alienation brewing with the need for court intervention?
+In this video, Craig Childress, PhD. will help you look at yourself, look and ex-spouse, and assess what is happening with your children.
+Is the alienation garden-variety post divorce frustrations that often abate, or is the alienation significant and requiring of cooperative action of the parents, or is a severe parental alienation brewing with the need for court intervention?

 It is important to carefully and maturely assess the situation and select your course of action carefully.
 You don't want to be impatient, controlling, or take actions that will make matters worse.
 You also don't want to sit by and let matters deteriorate.